urbit/docs/docs/talk/architecture.md

 To distribute commands and reports to all that are affected by it, the broker takes a "propagate changes" approach.
 If, in processing a report, any state changes, new state gets sent to all interested brokers... even those it got the report from in the first place.
 This results in a lot of unnecessary data transfer, where everyone always gets notified of each other's state changes, regardless of whether those changes are old news or not.

 While not a practical problem (yet, things work fine at the current scale of use), it does underline the need for a more structured approach to the broker's subscription model.
 In an ideal world, every interested node gets notified of a set of changes exactly once.

+That still becomes unwieldy for circles that have thousands of subscribers, since a single node would still be sending thousands of network events.
+An obvious potential solution is to apply Urbit's hierarchical structure to this, and send messages to stars for them to send to their children.

+While on the topic of subscriptions, the current implementation treats them as semantic data, explicitly storing them in application state.
+It would be desirable to push this to the background again.

 ### Features and functionality